Is it possible to raise awareness about the risk of heart disease in the Czech Republic?

-José, could you briefly describe your career so far?
+Jose, could you briefly describe your career so far?

-I have worked for the National Health Service, in the UK, both as a Public Health information Officer and as well as in commissioning roles.
+I have worked for the National Health Service, in the UK, both as a Public Health Information Officer and as well as in commissioning roles.
 Following my training, in Oxford School of Medical Sciences, I have worked as a project manager and in consultancy roles, in England.
-I am now based in Brno, and I would like to improve the health of communities through public health prevention programmes.
+I am now based in Brno, and I would like to improve the health of communities through public health prevention programs.

 And what are you doing now?